-STFTIETH ANNIVERSARY

-The Sigma Alpha Epsilon Fraternity in Annual Convention.
+FIFTIETH ANNIVERSARY The Sigma Alpha Epsilon Fraternity in Annual Convention.

-Atlanta, Ga., December 26,-The sigma Alpha Epsilon college fraternity began its annual convention and celebration of the fiftieth anniversary of its founding here today.
+Atlanta, Ga., December 26 .- The sigma Alpha Epsilon college fraternity began its annual convention and celebration of the fiftieth anniversary of its founding here today.
 The first session was devoted to re-union and address of welcome and responses.
 The first social gathering was held tonight a smoker being tendered by the local members of the fraternity.
 About 300 members are present and all of the sixty-seven chapters of the fraternity are represented.

-Among the prominent speakers today were William C. Levere, of Evanston, Ill., supreme archon; Colonel John B. Rudolph of Alabama, the only surviving founder of the fraternity, and Hooper Alexander of Atlanta, who delivered the welcoming address.
+Among the prominent speakers tolay were William C. Levere, of Evanston, Ill., supreme archon; Colonel trouble is attributed to the actions of John B. Rudolph of Alabama, the only surviving founder of the fraternity, and Hooper Alexander of Atlanta, who delivered the welcoming address, BOTH WERE DROWNED negroes and wounded several others.
+John Davis Makes Unsuccessful Effort to Save Life of Boy.